 1) Growing & 2) Processing

-These businesses are allowed only in the I-1 and I-2 industrial zoning districts, when located at least 1,000 feet from day cares, churches, schools, and residences & residential zoned property.
+These businesses are allowed only in the I-1 and I-2 industrial zoning districts, when located at least 1,000 feet from public parks, churches, schools, libraries, and residential zoned property.
 Growing and processing may take place only inside fully-enclosed buildings; no greenhouses/hoop houses are allowed.
 Use of roofs with a transparent material (like glass) may be allowed to provide sunlight in growing areas, but the roof must be entirely covered at night.

 3) Safety Compliance Facility (testing)

-These businesses are allowed only in the I-1 and I-2 industrial districts, and C-3 and C-4 commercial districts, when located at least 1,000 feet from day cares, churches, schools, and residences & residential zoned property.
+These businesses are allowed only in the I-1 and I-2 industrial districts, and C-3 and C-4 commercial districts, when located at least 1,000 feet from public parks, churches, schools, libraries, and residential zoned property.

 4) Secure Transporter (transporting & storage)

 These businesses may transport and store medical marihuana.
-The city is regulating which roads a transporter may drive, but is restricting where marihuana will be stored: only in the I-1 and I-2 industrial districts, and C-3 commercial district, when located at least 1,000 feet from day cares, churches, schools, and residences & residential zoned property.
+The city is regulating which roads a transporter may drive, but is restricting where marihuana will be stored: only in the I-1 and I-2 industrial districts, and C-3 commercial district, when located at least 1,000 feet from public parks, churches, schools, libraries, and residential zoned property.

 5) Provisioning Center (selling)